This page was updated on 07 January 2021. To view changes, please see page updates

 As practitioners we can continue to support and encourage fathers to be active in their parenting and not sideline them when engaging with families.

 When considering the gender bias in parenting, how could your engagement with fathers improve/change?

-How may this change contribute to the child’s care arrangement?
+How may this change contribute to the child’s care arrangements and decision-making processes?

 The literature reflects that fathers make a positive contribution to the development of their children and overall family functioning (Tehan and McDonald, 2010).
 Fathers who are actively involved can support their children to achieve positive outcomes socially, behaviourally and educationally (Lamb & Tamis-leMonda cited in Tehan and McDonald, 2010).

-When children are in safe and supportive placements, and retain positive, healthy relationships with their father, they will reach better outcomes and help break cycles of abuse.
+When children are in safe and supportive care arrangements, and retain positive, healthy relationships with their father, they will reach better outcomes and help break cycles of abuse.
 Child Safety plays an important role in supporting fathers to engage positively with their children and families as part of ongoing intervention.

 Practitioners may find it challenging to engage fathers as fathers may:

 - not attend meetings, family contact visits and safety and support network meetings